-Our outpatient service sees patients:
+Our outpatient service sees patients who have:

-- with dementia, cognitive impairment and memory problems
+- dementia, cognitive impairment and memory problems

-- who have had a fall
+- had a fall

-- with Parkinson's disease (nurse-led clinic)
+- Parkinson's disease (nurse-led clinic)

-- who have had a stroke.
+- had a stroke.

-The MDT Assessment service is available Monday-Friday, 9am-5pm, and manages patients with multiple health problems who require intensive treatment and review to prevent a hospital admission.
+This service is available Monday-Friday, 9am-5pm, and manages patients with multiple health problems who require intensive treatment and review to prevent a hospital admission.
 We offer urgent appointments where we aim to see patients within 24-48 hours.

 A patient can see the whole team or individual members of the team depending on their needs.

 King's Older Persons’ Assessment Unit also offers an infusion service where patients can have blood transfusions and other intravenous therapies such as intravenous iron and intravenous bisphosphonates.